hackingmath/Neural-Network-Grus/README.md

 # Neural Network code from chapter 18 of Grus' Data Science from Scratch
-Creating a tiny neural network to create AND, OR and XOR gates.
+Coding a tiny neural network from scratch to create AND, OR and XOR gates.
 Then a small backpropagating NN to recognize digits.
 It works and it's very cool!